 Proper storage is an important part of protecting your home from wildfires.
 If you have an exterior shed, make sure it is a safe distance from both trees that could catch fire, as well as the home.
 If a fire is on its way, remove any gas cans, propane tanks, or other flammable chemicals that could create a problem for your home.

 Have an Emergency Plan in Case a Fire OccursNo matter how well you fire proof your home, there is always a chance that the worst could happen.
-For this reason, you and your family need to be prepared to handle the situation quickly and get to safety.
+You and your family need to be prepared to handle the situation quickly and get to safety.

 Your family should have an evacuation plan, and there should be multiple escape routes that are clearly communicated to everyone in the house.
 For every bedroom, there should be at least two escape routes, usually either through the main exit or a window.